NATIONAL PET FIRE SAFETY DAY

 - Replace glass water bowls with metal or plastic.
 Outside on wooden decks, they can heat up and actually start a fire.

-- Have leashes and collars stored near the entrance of your home.
+- Store leashes and collars near the entrance of your home.
 When away, have your pets in the main living area for easy rescue.

 - Secure young pets when away from home.
 This can help avoid fire hazards.
 Pet kennels or in a pet-proofed room are options.